twallema/pyIEEM/data/README.md

 #### demographic

-+ `age_structure_BE.csv`: Demography of Belgium in 2019.
++ `age_structure_BE_2019.csv`: Demography of Belgium in 2019.
 Stratified per year of age from 0 to 100 years old.
 Stratified per province denoted by its name.
 Cleaned version of raw demography.

-+ `age_structure_SWE.csv`: Demography of Sweden in 2019.
++ `age_structure_SWE_2019.csv`: Demography of Sweden in 2019.
 Stratified per year of age from 0 to 100 years old.
 Stratified per county denoted by its name.
 Cleaned version of raw demography.

 ##### proximity